willstott101/GimpFormats/documentation/reference/gimpformats/binaryiotools.md

 Read the next string conforming to IEEE 754 and advance the index.

 Note, string format is:
- uint32   n+1  Number of bytes that follow, including the zero byte byte[n]  ...
+ uint32   n+1  Number of bytearray that follow, including the zero byte byte[n]  ...
 String data in Unicode, encoded using UTF-8 byte     0    Zero marks the end of the string. or simply uint32=0 for empty string